Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Resulting observables

 We compare the EC and vacuum DM predictions for both observables in Fig.~\ref{fig. alpha theta d time}, focusing on the case with $M_{DM}/M_{BH}=10$.
-In all configurations, EC DM produces stronger lensing than vacuum DM for image separation and differential time delay.
-The largest differences on the image position appear when the source, lens, and BH are aligned ($\alpha = 0$), resulting in the so-called Einstein ring~\cite{Wambsganss:1998gg}.
+In all configurations, EC DM produces stronger lensing effect than vacuum DM for both image separation and differential time delay.
+The largest differences in the image position between the vacuum DM and EC DM cases appear when the source, lens, and BH are aligned ($\alpha = 0$), resulting in the so-called Einstein ring~\cite{Wambsganss:1998gg}.
 The size of this discrepancy depends on both the source distance $D_{LS}$ and the DM core size.
 A smaller core causes more significant differences for sources near the BH, while a larger core amplifies the effect for more distant sources.

-EC DM predicts an Einstein ring diameter $\sim4\%-56\%$ larger than vacuum DM, depending on configuration and source distance.
+The smallest and largest differences in the angular position of the Einstein ring between the EC DM and vacuum DM cases in our comparison occur at $D_{LS}/a_0 = 1000$.
+The smallest difference appears for the more compact DM configuration described by the Dehnen-3/2 profile ($2.52\times10^4\,\mu\text{as}$ for EC DM and $2.42\times10^4\,\mu\text{as}$ for vacuum DM), while the largest occurs for the less compact DM configuration described by the Hernquist profile ($6.06\times10^4\,\mu\text{as}$ for EC DM and $4.78\times10^4\,\mu\text{as}$ for vacuum DM).
+Therefore, our results suggest that EC DM predicts an Einstein ring diameter that is roughly $\sim 4\%-27\%$ larger than that predicted by vacuum DM.

+Our results also show that the discrepancy in the differential time delay between the vacuum and EC DM cases is insignificant given the current observational capabilities.
+We predict a discrepancy on a timescale of less than an hour; even the $\sim 2-3$ hour delay reported for the Einstein Cross Q2237+0305 remains unreliable, as it is associated with relatively large uncertainties~\cite{Dai:2003ie,Fedorova:2026fet}.
+This indicates that we may not be able to distinguish between the vacuum and EC DM models based on the observed differential time delay alone.

+In the setup with $M_{DM}/M_{BH}=100$ and $D_{LS}/a_0=10^3$, in Fig.~\ref{fig. lensing delay}, we find an interesting phenomenon arising from the DM distribution: there exists a range of $\alpha$ that produces multiple secondary images across all DM models.
+This phenomenon was also reported in a recent lensing study of EC DM around a BH~\cite{Kouniatalis:2025itj} on the deflection angle.
+A similar feature is clearly visible in Fig.~4c of Ref.~\cite{Xavier:2023exm}; however, the multiplication of secondary images in our case occurs for a significantly less compact DM configuration, at angular scales several orders of magnitude larger than the shadow boundary.
+Our analysis, supplemented by the results of Ref.~\cite{Kouniatalis:2025itj}, shows that the occurrence of multiple secondary images is a consequence of a range of impact parameters that yield roughly the same deflection angle (see the \supplmat).